epomatti/azure-linux-security/README.md

 For advanced protection for the root user, a [custom kernel][4] might have to be written.
 Modules such as with [SELinux][5] or [AppArmor][6].

-#### Auditing / Monitoring
+#### Security events monitoring (SIEM)

-SIEM events can be registered to monitor these directories.
+A SIEM-like approach can be used to monitor these directories that react to user actions that could potentially compromise the secrets.